Writing-with-Digital-Technologies-f15/responses/wk5/team-1/ThaoZWeek5.md

 ## HTML5

 HTML5 introduces new elements that help define the structure of a webpage, but are not very compatible with older browsers.
 Ducket compares the HTML5 to the traditional layouts, noting the use of _div_ versus separate elements in HTML5 pertaining to their purpose.
-He also discusses the new elements of HTML5, and advises CSS coding to render them in older browsers, as well as Javascript to style the elemetns in older browsers.
+He also discusses the new elements of HTML5, and advises CSS coding to render them in older browsers, as well as Javascript to style the elements in older browsers.

 ## Historicizing Project